siannsin/release-bot/README.md

 ## Features

+- Easy subscription to repo by owner/name, GitHub/PyPI/npm URL or uploading requirements.txt or package.json file
 - Rich markdown formatting for release note
 - Auto subscription to starred repos
 - Ready for self-hosting, has docker image